Extension of the past lifetime and its connection to the cumulative entropy: An integral operator

-\section{An Integral Operator}
+\section{An integral operator}

-Stimulated by some results shown in Section 4 of Kapodistria and Psarrakos \cite{Kapo-Psarr}, we now define a new operator which is dual to the $\textbf{T}_s$ operator introduced by Dickson and Hipp \cite{Dickson-Hipp}.
-It is known that the Dickson-Hipp operator for any $s\in R$, denoted by $\widetilde{\textbf{T}}_sf(t)$, is defined by
+Stimulated by some results shown in [18, Section 4], we now define a new operator which is dual to the $\textbf{T}_s$ operator introduced by Dickson and Hipp \cite{Dickson-Hipp}.
+It is known that the Dickson--Hipp operator for any $s\in \mathbb R$, denoted by $\widetilde{\textbf{T}}_sf(t)$, is defined by

 where $f(x)$ is an integrable function.
-Applications and properties of $\textbf{T}_s$ operator can be found in Dickson and Hipp \cite{Dickson-Hipp}, Cai \emph{et al.}\ \cite{Cai} and Li and Garrido \cite{Li-Garrido}, among others.
-For simplicity, we define an operator $\widetilde{\textbf{T}}_sf(x)$ for an integrable function $f$ and for $s\in {R}$, defined by
+Applications and properties of $\textbf{T}_s$ operator can be found in \cite{Cai}, \cite{Dickson-Hipp}, and \cite{Li-Garrido}, among others.
+For simplicity, we define an operator $\widetilde{\textbf{T}}_sf(x)$ for an integrable function $f$ and for $s\in \mathbb{R}$, by

-One can see that, for $t>0$, the two operators are related by the following identity:
+We can see that, for $t>0$, the two operators are related by the following identity:

 where